Seiya Suzuki Player Props: Cubs vs. Red Sox

 Seiya Suzuki At The Plate

-- Suzuki is batting .255 with 13 doubles, two triples, seven home runs and 33 walks.
+- Suzuki is hitting .254 with 13 doubles, two triples, seven home runs and 33 walks.

-- Suzuki has reached base via a hit in 46 games this year (of 71 played), and had multiple hits in 17 of those games.
+- Suzuki has picked up a hit in 47 of 72 games this year, with multiple hits 17 times.

-- In six games this season, he has hit a long ball (8.5%, and 2.3% of his trips to the plate).
+- Looking at the 72 games he has played this year, he's hit a long ball in six of them (8.3%), and in 2.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.